miyamok/reentrancy/README.md

-# Demonstrating the reentrancy vulnerability of smart contracts
+# Reentrancy vulnerability of smart contracts

 The objective of this project is two folds.
 The one is to demonstrate the reentrancy vulnerability of smart contracts, and the second is to systematically detect a potential vulnerability of a solidity code through formal verification.